rawskijon/academic-kickstart/content/publication/rawski-heinz-2019-nfllml/index.md

 abstract:

 # Summary.
 An optional shortened abstract.
-summary: We comment on mathematical fallacies present in artificial grammar learning experiments and suggest how to integrate psycholinguistic and mathematical results.
+summary: We caution about confusing ignorance of biases with absence of biases in machine learning and linguistics, especially for neural networks.

 tags:
 - learning algorithms